 A tax expenditure is created when a type of income is excluded or when a deduction is allowed for expenses other than those considered reasonable and necessary.
 For example, when depreciation measures the actual decline in the value of an asset during the tax year, it is a necessary business expense and not a tax expenditure.
-However, when accelerated depreciation or expensing is allowed, the tax benefit from deducting the portion that exceeds actual depreciation is a tax expenditure.
+However, when accelerated depreciation or expensing is allowed for a depreciable asset, the taxbenefit from deducting the portion that exceeds actual depreciation is a tax expenditure.

-The computation of the corporate franchise tax for tax year 2012 is generally as follows:
+The computation of the corporate franchise tax for tax year 2014 is generally as follows:

 Income from all sources

 minus: federal exclusions

 minus: federal deductions

 equals: federal taxable income

 plus: Minnesota additions

 minus: Minnesota subtractions

 equals: net income

 times: apportionment factor

 equals: taxable net income

 minus: Minnesota deductions

 equals: Minnesota taxable income

 times: tax rate of 9.8%

 equals: gross tax

 minus: nonrefundable credits

-plus: alternative minimum tax
+plus: alternative minimum tax at 5.8% rate

-plus: minimum fee

-equals: tax liability

-minus: refundable credits

-equals: net corporate tax payable
+plus: minimum fee equals: tax liability minus: refundable credits equals: net corporate tax payable

+Corporate Franchise Tax Introduction

-For most multistate corporations, income is apportioned to Minnesota based on a weighted three-factor formula, which for tax year 2012 is 3.5% of the Minnesota property ratio, 3.5% of the Minnesota payroll ratio, and 93% of the Minnesota sales ratio.
-The weighting of the sales factor is increased to 96% for 2013 and will be 100% in tax year 2014 and following.
+Prior to tax year 2014, income for most multistate corporations was apportioned to Minnesota based on a weighted three-factor formula of property, payroll, and sales.
+Beginning with tax year 2014, the weighting of the sales factor is increased to 100% so that apportionment is based only on the percentage of Minnesota sales to total sales.